Using Blogs to Find and Organise Images

 If you want to share an individual image with readers of your blog, most blog software will let you to embed it directly into a blog entry.
 However, there are differences in the way this is achieved and the ease with which this can be done.

 Some blog software requires a bit of work to insert images: you need to upload each image then link to them by inserting the relevant code into your blog.
 Others make it very much easier, enabling you to click on an image button and locate a picture on your computer.
 It will then automatically resize and position it for you.
 Some software will give you more control of this process: enabling you to determine the size and position of the image within your entry.
-It might also prompt you to add a caption or some 'alt text' (for making images accessible to those using assistive technology to browse web pages - see JISC TechDis for more on web accessibility), or it might give you the option of inserting the image as a thumbnail that will link to a larger image.
+It might also prompt you to add a caption or some 'alt text', or it might give you the option of inserting the image as a thumbnail that will link to a larger image.

 If it looks like the blog software you're using is of the 'fully automatic' variety (e.g. doing its own thing in terms of sizing and positioning), it's worth finding and checking your 'user preferences' or 'options'.
 It may be that you can change the default settings for embedded images.
 It's also worth seeing if there are any 'plugins' (additional software) you can add to your blog to handle images more elegantly.
 Sometimes such plugins are available directly from the blog developer, but they are often provided by third parties so it's always worth doing a web search.